-It's easy to bake spaghetti squash in the oven, and you can then use those beautiful golden strands in countless tasty recipes!
+It's easy to bake spaghetti squash in the oven, and you can then use those beautiful golden strands in countless tasty recipes.
+While there are other methods for cooking this squash, oven-baking yields the best results in terms of texture and flavor.

 I used to be a pasta lover. 🍝 Back in the day, inhaling a plateful of spaghetti was a weekly occurrence.
 Fast forward a few years, middle age hits, and one suddenly realizes they can't be twenty-three forever.
 At least, their body can't.